status-im/docs.status.network/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## CI/CD

+- [CI builds](https://ci.infra.status.im/job/website/job/docs.status.network/) `main` and pushes to `deploy-main` branch, which is hosted at <https://docs.status.network/>.

+The hosting is done using [Caddy server with Git plugin for handling GitHub webhooks](https://github.com/status-im/infra-misc/blob/master/ansible/roles/caddy-git).

+Information about deployed build can be also found in `/build.json` available on the website.

 ## 📝 Contributing